 Rotate your fiddle with each watering.

 Every time you water your plant, give the pot a quarter turn.
-This will ensure that the tree gets sufficient sunlight from all sides and prevent it from leaning or reaching.
+This will ensure that the tree gets sufficient sunlight from all sides and prevent it from leaning or reaching and reducing the chance of etiolation in fiddle leaf figs.

 Fiddles need the right balance of nitrogen, potassium, phosphorus, and micronutrients like copper to grow strong trunks, robust roots, and those big, beautiful leaves!
 If your tree develops nutrient deficiencies, you might notice smaller leaves, discoloring, and weak stems.